Athulyachandran/Classification_on_Surgery_Dataset/README.md

 ### Data Analysis
-Taking the sample or patiens done some surgery and identifying no.of people having risk after surgery and patient dont have any risk. considering loot of features like pain,dyspnoea,cough etc in before and after surgery.By checking the details and done basic analysis and plotted graph for beter understanding
+Taking the sample or patiens done some surgery and identifying no.of people having risk after surgery and patient dont have any risk. considering loot of features like pain,dyspnoea,cough etc in before and after surgery.
-Decision tree is ploted for better understanding,it is a grapphical representation for all possible solution The model giving 78 percentage accuracy
+By checking the details and done basic analysis and plotted graph for beter understanding Decision tree is ploted for better understanding,it is a grapphical representation for all possible solution The model giving 78 percentage accuracy
 #### Tools used
-pandas,numpy,matplotlib,seaborn
+pandas
+numpy
+matplotlib
+seaborn
 #### conclusion
 The model have 78 percentage accuracy
 Acoording tothe analysis the no.of patient in class 1 is less than as compared with claas 2